 Chapel Hill & Carrboro’s Community Radio Station

-WCOM is a community radio station with a studio in downtown Carrboro, North Carolina, broadcasting a 100-watt signal from an antenna at Scroggs Elementary School in Southern Village in Chapel Hill on 103.5 FM.
+WCOM is a community radio station with a studio in downtown Carrboro, North Carolina.

 We broadcast locally on 103.5 FM via a 100-watt signal from an antenna situated at Scroggs Elementary School in Chapel Hill.

 WCOM aims to provide local residents with music and talk radio programming not available in commercial media.

 We help cultivate the local art and music scenes, educate our citizens in media production, and facilitate the exchange of cultural and intellectual ideas — with particular regard for underrepresented voices.

 Who We Are